daytonaio/content/.github/pull_request_template.md

 - [ ] Save images in the `/assets` folder.
 - [ ] Follow naming conventions: `YYYYMMDD_title_of_the_article_IMG_NAME_NO.png`.
 - [ ] (Optional) Create a GitHub repo for the code referenced in the article and share it.
+- [ ] (Optional) Include a link to this Loom video in the PR comments.

 ### Interlinking
 - [ ] Use `CTRL+F` to search for relevant keywords in: